Edward Chaytor

 Major General Sir Edward Walter Clervaux Chaytor, KCMG, KCVO, CB, ADC (21 June 1868 – 15 June 1939) was a farmer, and a military commander of New Zealand troops in the Boer War and the First World War.

-Early life
+Early life and family

 Born in Motueka, New Zealand, Chaytor was the son of John Clervaux Chaytor and his wife Emma, daughter of Edward Fearon.
 His paternal great-grandfather was the industrialist and politician Sir William Chaytor, 1st Baronet.
 He was educated at Nelson College from 1880 to 1884, and was then a sheep farmer at Spring Creek near Blenheim.